 d) Residence for retired foreigner or pensioner

-Obtaining the permanent legal resident VISA is an administrative process that is performed before the National Immigration Office (Oficina Nacional de Migración) when a foreigner wishes to reside temporarily or permanently in Uruguay.
+To obtain residency in Uruguay through a VISA is an administrative process that is performed before the National Immigration Office (Oficina Nacional de Migración) when a foreigner wishes to reside temporarily or permanently in Uruguay.
 The process is different – it is more agile- especially if you’re a member of Mercosur.

 The residence permit will allow you to legally work in Uruguay.
 Permanent residency can only be granted in Uruguay to those who live in the country and can show that they have spent time in the country (exceeding 2 years) This is known as ‘intent to reside’.
 During the processing time, it is recommended to spend at least six months within the country.
 The processing time runs at about 12-18 months.
 Once the application is submitted, you are allowed to spend an indefinite amount of time in the country, regardless of whether or not residency status has been granted.